Power Ahead Colorado Rebates

 2. Low-Income Program ($48.1M)

-For: Low-income and disadvantaged communities (LIDACs).
+For low-income and disadvantaged communities (LIDACs).
 Details still being finalized.

 3. Free Energy Advising ($17.5 million)